 Elbow olecranon bursitis

 There are two categories of why bursae may become inflamed.
-The first is mechanical factors and this may include trauma, prolonged pressure and repetitive stress such as that in overuse injuries.
-The second reasons is classified as non-mechanical and this involves getting an infection in the bursae or systemic inflections such as rheumatoid arthritis or gout that infects the bursae.
+The first is mechanical factors and this may include trauma, prolonged pressure and repetitive stress.
+The second reasons are classified as non-mechanical and this involves getting an infection in the bursae or systemic conditions such as rheumatoid arthritis or gout that affects the bursae.